Dr. Mark P. Nasisse - DVM 1978

 North American Veterinary Conference 2008

-Dr. Mark P. Nasisse, Oak Ridge, N.C., has been selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2008 Alumni Recognition Award.
+Dr. Mark P. Nasisse, Oak Ridge, N.C., was selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2008 Alumni Recognition Award.
 The award is in recognition for time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.

 “I am deeply honored to be recognized by Kansas State University and our Veterinary Medical Alumni Association,” Dr. Nasisse said.
 “I am grateful to have been able to contribute to our profession and hope my future endeavors will continue to reflect positively on Kansas State University.”